A review by Teen Blogger, Shanelle

 Those kids always exist: the kids that walk through the school hallways, their ear buds blasting Fallout Boy, Dance Gavin Dance, Avenged Sevenfold, Good Charlotte.
 The alternative kids.
 Magazines for the outcast teens can be fairly hard to find, although they do exist.

-One of the largest alternative music magazines available is Alternative Press Magazine (APM).
+One of the largest alternative music magazines available is Alternative Pressopens a new window Magazine (APM).

 APM has been around for over 30 years, and it hasn’t been around that long for no reason.
 Featuring interviews from popular artists such as Fallout Boy, My Chemical Romance, Black Veil Brides, Mayday Parade, Blink 182, and Sleeping With Sirens.
 Along with information about up-and-coming artists, it has all the news you need about the alternative music scene.
 Each issue puts a certain artist or event (Warped Tour, The Alternative Press Music Awards, etc.) in the spotlight and includes special interviews and posters, as well as colouring pages on the occasion.